Controlling the snap-through behavior of an elastica strip by cuts: Methodology

 Equation \eqref{eq:elastica} has no analytical solution in the general case.
 To compute both stable and unstable equilibrium configurations, we use a combination of Chebyshev polynomial approximation and numerical continuation, a methodology previously successfully applied by \citet{Feher2026a} to determine equilibrium shapes of a curved rod under distributed loading.
 The structure is discretized by $n$ points, and the derivatives of $\theta$ are approximated by derivatives of Chebyshev polynomials using Chebfun \citep{driscoll2014chebfun} in Matlab.

 The Chebyshev approximation converges exponentially to the target function as $n$ increases, even for the derivatives \citep{Trefethen2000}.
+Although working with Chebyshev polynomials requires dense matrix operations, the number of mesh points can be kept relatively low.
+However, using low number of mesh points can cause sampling errors.
+Moreover, the cut pattern defined by Eq. \eqref{eq:weff} is piecewise linear that could lead to approximation errors when using Chebfun such as the Gibbs phenomenon \citep{driscoll2014chebfun}.
+Here, we prevented the occurence of these errors by applying a small rounding off at the internal corners of the pattern.

-However, the cut pattern needs to be considered when choosing the discretization.
-We selected $n=340$, which provides sufficient resolution even in the vicinity of the cuts.
-Convergence tests supported this value.
+We carried out convergence tests for the full sheet (Fig. \ref{fig:full_convergence}) and the cut sheets (Fig. \ref{fig:cut_convergence}) to determine the mesh size and selected $n=340$, which provides sufficient resolution even in the vicinity of the cuts.
 The boundary conditions given by Eqs. \eqref{eq:bc1} and \eqref{eq:bc2} were applied directly in the $n$ resulting equations, and we added two additional equations for Eqs. \eqref{eq:bc3} and \eqref{eq:bc4}.
 This leads to a total of $n+2$ equations.

 The resulting system of equations was solved via numerical continuation using pde2path \citep{dohnal2014pde2path, uecker2021numerical}, treating $F_x$ and $F_z$ as free parameters.
 First, we start from a stable initial configuration with $P=Q=0$, and perform continuation in $B$ until the target value is achieved.
 Subsequently, $B$ is fixed at its target level, and the continuation proceeds in $Q$.
 In the final step, we take $P$ as the continuation parameter and track the eigenvalues of the Jacobian of the system.
 Eigenvalues with negative real parts indicate unstable solutions \citep{uecker2021numerical}.
 A bifurcation point occurs when an eigenvalue crosses zero, and its location is determined using bisection.
 The tolerance for the residual is set to $10^{-8}$, and the maximum step size was $1/20$ of the target parameter value.